Tarpon Springs, situated in Central Florida, is one of the classic vacation destinations in the continental US.

 Second, a visit to this city—also known as the Sponge Capital of the World—helps save the remnants of the sponge industry that subsists on tourism.

 This fun and inexpensive place along the shore of the Gulf of Mexico is as Greek as it gets.

-Take a walk along the Tarpon Springs Sponge Docks
+Take a Walk along the Tarpon Springs Sponge Docks

-This was the time when Tarpon Springs saw the largest Greek immigration who came to the area to work in the booming Sponge industry.
+This was the time when Tarpon Springs saw the largest number of Greek immigrants who came to the area to work in the booming sponge industry.

 It was the Greeks who initiated natural sponge harvesting in this place and developed the dive-and-harvest technique.